pcolby/smithy-qt/README.md

 2. `smithy-qt` - a cross-platform CLI tool for rendering text files in response to [Smithy] models.

-Smithy Qt is written in Qt, and optimised for generating Qt code (specifically for replacing [QtAws]'s bespoke code generator), but by using the generic [Grantlee] templating engine, could be used to generate code (or indeed non-code) for any language or technology.
+Smithy Qt is written in Qt, and optimised for generating Qt code (specifically for replacing [QtAws]'s bespoke code generator), but by using a generic text templating engine, could be used to generate code (or indeed non-code) for any language or technology.

 ```mermaid